 - Outline the specific details of your solutions, products and/or services with an emphasis on benefits.

-- What will be your point of difference that you will be offering from that of your competitors?
+- What will be the “point of difference” that you will be offering from that of your competitors?

 - Identify if there are market opportunities for the products or services you intend to offer

 Consider engaging a professional business coach to get help to scope out your brainstormed notes into professional copy for use in your advertising.

-Develop a website plan by including the following:
+3. Develop a Website Development Plan by including the following:

-- Researching your website development for online search demand and what are your competitors are doing, what strategies are working for them.
+- Researching your website development for online search demand and what your competitors are doing, and what strategies are working for them.

 - Gain a greater understanding of the keyword phrases that people are searching for online.

-- Find out what topics are being searched for, then you can make an informed decision about what content needs to be written.
+- Find out what topics are being searched for, and then you can make an informed decision about what content needs to be written.